Keyboard shortcuts

 }

-Broad strokes: we define a type for core with FFI, which holds a Bridge wrapping our Counter, and provide implementations of the three API methods taking and returning byte buffers.
+Broad strokes: CoreFFI holds a Bridge wrapping Counter and exposes the core API as methods taking and returning byte buffers.

-The translation between rust types and the byte buffers is the job of the bridge (it also holds the effect requests inside the core under an id, which can be sent out to the Shell and used to resolve the effect, but more on that later).
+The translation between Rust types and byte buffers is the bridge's job.
+It also holds the effect requests inside the core under an id, which can be sent out to the Shell and used to resolve the effect, but more on that later.

 Notice the Shell is in charge of creating the instance of this type, so in theory your Shell can have several instances of the app if it wants to.